bandprotocol/oracle-consumer/README.md

 ### Another way to initiate source channel and symbol requests

-To utilize the Ignite feature to replace the genesis state, insert the code shown below into the `config.yml` file.
+To utilize the Ignite feature to replace the genesis state, insert the code shown below into the `config.yml` file. and restat the chin by using `ignite chain serve -r -v` command.

 ```yml
 pricefeed: